ucbepic/docetl/docs/operators/map.md

 ### Input Truncation

-If the input doesn't fit within the token limit, docetl automatically truncates tokens from the middle of the input data, preserving the beginning and end which often contain more important context.
+If the input doesn't fit within the token limit, DocETL automatically truncates tokens from the middle of the input data, preserving the beginning and end which often contain more important context.
 A warning is displayed when truncation occurs.

 ## Best Practices